Can dogs eat silver skin? Vet Insights

 What Is Silver Skin?

-Silver skin also called epimysiumis is a thin, tough layer of connective tissue found on certain cuts of meat.
-It is made up of collagen and contains little to no fat or direct nutritional value for energy.
-Therefore it is more of a structural component rather than a source of nutrients.
-While silver skin doesn’t have high concentrations of essential nutrients, the collagen it provides can benefit dogs if it’s properly digested.
+Silver skin, also called epimysium, is a thin, tough layer of connective tissue found on certain cuts of meat.
+It is made of collagen and doesn’t provide much nutritional value like fat or protein.
+Instead, it is more of a structural component rather than a source of nutrients.
+While silver skin doesn’t have high concentrations of essential nutrients, its collagen can still benefit dogs if properly digested.

 Can dogs eat silver skin?